zhangbsn-gt/developer.gov.sg/collections/_products/categories/cybersecurity/seed/getting-started.md

 Users can onboard their Government Furnished Equipment or vendor-supplied equipment to SEED.

-You will need a TechPass account, SEED provisioning and a device with the supported operating systems and the required permissions.
+You will need a [TechPass](https://www.developer.tech.gov.sg/products/categories/digital-identity/techpass/overview){:target="_blank"} account, SEED provisioning and a device with the supported operating systems and the required permissions.

 For more information on the prerequisites for onboarding to SEED, click [here](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/prerequisites-for-onboarding){:target="_blank"}